Editorial Policy

 Our Sources

-RBLXGUIDE is built on top of three primary information sources, in this order of priority: the Roblox games themselves, the community wikis, and first-hand testing by our editors.
+RBLXGUIDE is built on top of three primary information sources: the Roblox games themselves, the community wikis, and hands-on play by our editors.

-We play every game we cover.
-When a Steal a Brainrot update lands or a new Blox Fruits patch goes live, an editor logs in, inspects the new content in-game, and records what changed before anything is published.
-In-game inspection is the source of truth for things like spawn rates, base income, fruit damage, weapon stats, and trait modifiers.
+We play the games we cover.
+When a Steal a Brainrot update lands or a new Blox Fruits patch goes live, our editors spend time in-game with the new content, and our reference data — spawn rates, base income, fruit damage, weapon stats, and trait modifiers — is imported daily from public game data and the community wikis and cross-checked against what we see in the live game.

 For longer-form context — lore, full ability rotations, drop tables — we cross-reference the official Fandom community wikis, primarily the Steal a Brainrot Wiki and the Blox Fruits Wiki.
-Wiki data is treated as a starting point and is verified against in-game testing before it becomes a guide.
+Wiki data is treated as a starting point and is informed by hands-on play before it becomes a guide.

 - Steal a Brainrot Wiki & Blox Fruits Wiki (Fandom) — used for cross-reference on lore, full move sets and historical patches.